 The “worried well” has overwhelmed hospitals.
 Telehealth can give these patients an alternative to an ER visit where, if they weren’t already a carrier, they face exposure to the coronavirus.
 Patients experiencing moderate flu symptoms can be treated at home to lessen the pressure felt by overtaxed ERs.
 This prevents the spread of COVID-19 by keeping people home.

 - Protecting Healthcare Workers

 With telemedicine, providers can effectively evaluate potentially infected patients.
-If the patient is presumed to have mild symptoms of the virus, they will likely be asked to stay home and monitor the disease progression, since there are few test kits and no vaccinations available.
-A virtual consult can help monitor these patients and provide care to keep them comfortable or advise on when to seek an ER visit, with no risk of exposure to the clinician or anyone else they encounter.
+If the patient is presumed to have mild symptoms of the virus, they will likely be asked to stay home and monitor the disease progression since few test kits and no vaccinations are available.
+A virtual consult can help monitor these patients and provide care to keep them comfortable or advise them on when to seek an ER visit, with no risk of exposure to the clinician or anyone else they encounter.